GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/window/reference.md

 **Window's margins**
 This action changes the margins, in pixels, between the game frame and the window borders.

-**Change the size of the game window**
+**Game window size**
-This action changes the size of the game window.
+Changes the size of the game window.
 Note that this will only work on platform supporting this operation: games running in browsers or on mobile phones can not update their window size.
 Game resolution can still be updated.

 **Window's title**
 This action changes the title of the game's window.